jamiemonty/CPP_AStar-Project/README.md

 #### **PathResults Struct**
 - **Purpose:** Bundles the output of the algorithm into one return value
 - **Members:**
-    - `pathFound`: wether a path exists or not
+    - `pathFound`: whether a path exists or not
     - `path`: the coordinates from start to finish
     - `pathLength`: number of steps needed to be taken
     - `nodesExpanded`: number of nodes popped from the open set and processed